GeorgeGathura/UFTP_System/README.md

   - Test across the Internet
   - Handle program exit
   - When resending, we should rely on start and end of sequence instead of entire chunk

+## Discussion on 23rd July

+-- Use of Octets instead of hexadecimal
+  - Effiency in parsing
+  - Simplicity and standradization
+* (Already implemented low level)

+- Send multiple files